AlgoMaster Logo

 Type conversions:

-Notice that converting between int[] and List<int> is much cleaner in C# than in Java.
+Converting between int[] and List<int> is straightforward in C#.
 The List<int> constructor directly accepts arrays, and .ToList() / .ToArray() handle the reverse.
 No manual loops needed.

 Deep copy vs shallow copy: